 The wait is over!
 You can now purchase tickets for GOAT YOGA!

 Then I put out a status update on my personal Facebook page to see if any of my friends wanted to join me on this crazy adventure.
 How often do you see “Anybody want to do Goat Yoga?” as a Facebook status?
 Story of my life.
 Fast forward to the morning of July 22 and a total of 8 girls were closing in on Monmouth, Oregon for an evening of goats, yoga mats and wine!
+Oh and if you wanted to find some lovely yoga mats check out Product Expert they have some great info on them.
 I may or may not have asked the girls if I could hashtag our adventure as #goatsandhoes, but I digress (READ: They said it was okay, I swear!)……

 I am going to interject into my own thought process for a minute – one, prior to my own experience, I had the chance to interview Lainey Morse, the founder of Goat Yoga.
 That interview can be read here.
 She literally invented Goat Yoga, you guys (which has now been duplicated and imitated all over!)!
 Two, if you are planning to head to Monmouth, Oregon for your own girls trip and you don’t live anywhere near Monmouth – I suggest staying somewhere in Salem, Oregon, which is about a 40 minute drive north from Emerson Vineyards, one of the Goat Yoga locations.
 If you are coming in from the south, your best bet for a place to stay is probably Corvallis, Oregon.
 Now back to your regularly scheduled blog post.